Projects

 LAND4FLOOD Conference 2023

-The IWRA Task Force Land4Flood Network held 2023's Land4Flood conference in Dortmund, Germany, from September 27 to 29.
-The conference was hosted by the “Land policy and land management" research group, part of the Department of Spatial Planning at the TU Dortmund University.
+The International Water Resources Association (IWRA) Task Force Land4Flood Network held a Land4Flood conference in Dortmund, Germany, from September 27 to 29, 2023.
+Hosted by the “Land policy and land management" research group, part of the Department of Spatial Planning at the TU Dortmund University, the conference invites contributions by experienced academics, young researchers and practitioners related to the theme of "land for flood risk management and resilience."

 GoverDENSE – Governing densification.
 The impact of performance-based planning on qualitative urban densification (2020-2024)